-Getting your baby into routine can make all the difference to your life when you have a young baby.
-Being able to plan your days makes everything so much easier.
+When you get baby into a routine it can make a huge difference to your life as a new mom.
+Being able to plan your days makes everything much easier.

 Just remember that a newborn baby won’t follow a routine.
 A newborn will sleep for about 2 hours and wake up for feeds and a nappy change before going back to sleep.
 It is only when your baby starts having more awake time that you can start with a routine.